rsek/datasworn/ironsworn_moves.md

 ### Advance a Threat

-When **you give ground to a threat through inaction, failure, or delay**, roll on the table below and envision how the change manifests in your world (*Ask the Oracle* if unsure).
+When **you give ground to a threat through inaction, failure, or delay**, roll on the table below and envision how the change manifests in your world ([Ask the Oracle](#Ask-the-Oracle) if unsure).

 Roll  | Result
 ------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1-30  | The threat readies its next step, or a new danger looms.
 If you are in a position to prevent this development, you may attempt to do so.
-If you succeed, Reach a Milestone.
+If you succeed, [Reach a Milestone](#Reach-a-Milestone).
 Otherwise, mark menace.
 31-70 | The threat works subtly to advance toward its goal, or the danger escalates.
 Mark menace.
 71-00 | The threat makes a dramatic and immediate move, or a major event reveals new complications.
 Mark menace twice.

 On a match, this development also exposes a surprising aspect of the threat’s plan or nature.

 If **you mark the last box on the threat’s menace track**, the threat achieves its goal, or the final dire outcome occurs.
-You must *Forsake Your Vow*.
+You must [Forsake Your Vow](#Forsake-Your-Vow).

 ### Take a Hiatus